flightaware/kafkatcl/README.md

 If invoked without arguments returns a list of the topic configuration properties and values.

-If key and value are present sets a single kafka topic configuration property  by specifying the property name and value.
-Returns a Tcl error if it fails.
+As with **config**, if invoked with one or more pairs of property and value arguments, sets the value of each property-value pair into the topic configuration properties.

 * *$kafka* **delivery_report_callback** *command*